 Dai’s story: “Taking part in research like this is a no brainer”

-Following surgery to remove melanoma in his foot, Dai, 69, was told his cancer had a high chance of recurring.
-He is now taking part in a pioneering new trial at The Royal Marsden.
+Following surgery to remove melanoma in his foot, Dai, 70, was told his cancer had a high chance of recurring.
+He has since taken part in pioneering new trials at The Royal Marsden.

-In April 2023, Dai, 69, was diagnosed with melanoma in his foot.
+In April 2023, Dai, 70, was diagnosed with melanoma in his foot.
 Following surgery, biopsy results showed his cancer had spread to his lymph nodes.
-This meant he had a greater risk of recurrence.
+This means he has a greater risk of recurrence.

 Dai was referred to The Royal Marsden to receive immunotherapy and opted to join the EXACT trial, which receives funding from The Royal Marsden Cancer Charity.
+Unfortunately, Dai did have a recurrence, but he is now on a new trial for a leading-edge treatment.
 This is his story.

 Receiving a melanoma diagnosis